icasdri/tuhi/responses.md

     ]
 }
 ```
-where `ERROR_CODE` is one of the relevant error codes listed at the bottom of this document, and where a suffix `_errors` denotes that that field is invalid.
+where `ERROR_CODE` is one of the relevant error codes listed in [Error Codes](https://github.com/icasdri/tuhi/blob/master/error_codes.md) and where a suffix `_errors` denotes that that field is invalid.

 Note that within each `note` and `note_content` object, the server returns back the `note_id` and `note_content_id` *given to it*, so as to identify the note.